abdul7oss/port0/content/projects/face-landmarks-detection.md

 ## Description

-This project was done as part of innovation HACKATHON
+This project was completed as part of the HACKINTELLIGENCE HACKATHON for Innovation.

-Our face mask detector doesn't use any morphed masked images dataset and the model is accurate.
-Owing to the use of MobileNetV2 architecture, it is computationally efficient, thus making it easier to deploy the model to embedded systems (Raspberry Pi, Google Coral, etc.).
+Our face mask detector makes no use of modified masked photos, and the model is accurate.
+It is computationally efficient due to the usage of MobileNetV2 architecture, making it easy to deploy the model to embedded systems (Raspberry Pi, Google Coral, etc.).

-This system can therefore be used in real-time applications which require face-mask detection for safety purposes due to the outbreak of Covid-19.
-This project can be integrated with embedded systems for application in airports, railway stations, offices, schools, and public places to ensure that public safety guidelines are followed.
+As a result of the Covid-19 outbreak, this system can be employed in real-time applications that require face-mask detection for safety purposes.
+This project can be combined with embedded systems and used to ensure that public safety requirements are followed in airports, train stations, offices, schools, and public areas.
 ![](/projects/face-landmarks-detection/g.png#center)

 ![](/projects/face-landmarks-detection/8.jpg#center)